kaveenaram/TouringData/README.md

 ### backend

-the backend is built with python, flask, and sqlalchemy. it handles the data processing, api routes, database access, and external api integrations.
+the backend is built with python, flask, and sqlalchemy. it handles the data processing, api routes, database access and caching, and external api integrations.

 the backend is organized into a few main areas: